This week's Agent Spotlight features Stephen Fraser of Jennifer DeChiara Literary Agency.

 Web Presence:

-Interests: Children’s picture books to young adult and select adult fiction and non-fiction.
+What He's Looking For: Interests: Children’s picture books through young adult and select adult fiction and non-fiction.

 Per the Agency Website: